Castel44/FPGA-based-platform-for-Lightweight-Cryptographic-Algorithms/Docs/ReadMe_project.txt

 For what regards power consumption we will obtain it first from simulation and then experimentally, probing the physical board.
 The results will be compared with the ones vailable in literature.

 Description of archive :
 Every Cipher has his own directory, with the full vivado project on it.

 Files are structured as follows:
 <CipherName>/<CipherName_block_key_implementation>/<CipherName_block_key_implementation>.hw/ <-This folder contains the bitstream file.
 Its name is "IP_Testing.bin" because it is called as the top entity name.

 <CipherName>/<CipherName_block_key_implementation>/<CipherName_block_key_implementation>.srcs/ <-This folder contains the source files, divided in constraint files (*.xdc), design source (*.vhd) and simulation TestBenches in respective sub-directories.

-<CipherName>/<CipherName_block_key_implementation>/power_1.xpe <-This file is the power report generated from Vivado relative that cipher and implementation, it's achieved using switching activity from the *.saif file after the Post-Implementation Timing Simulation.
+<CipherName>/<CipherName_block_key_implementation>/power_1.xpe <-This file is the power report generated from Vivado relative to that cipher and its implementation, it's achieved using switching activity from the *.saif file after the Post-Implementation Timing Simulation.

 <CipherName>/<CipherName_block_key_implementation>/<CipherName_block_key_implementation>.xpr <-This file is the Vivado project file.
-Its already set up with the Zybo board and the project hierarchy.
+It's already set up with the Zybo board and the project hierarchy.

 Power estimator/7_Series_XPE.xlsm <- This is the XPE Excel sheet for the 7-Series board, it is already set up with the snapshot of ALL 21 the cipher's implementations power reports.